SestoAle/Facial-Expression-Prediction/README.md

 * Support Vector Regression (SVR)
 * Neural Network

-After a study of data distributions thorugh *Mean Shift* algorithm, we can conclude that the best method to create a good quality facial expression is the statistics method.
+After a study of data distributions through *Mean Shift* algorithm, we can conclude that the best method to create a good quality facial expression is the statistics method.

 A result example is shown in the figure below; the script let the user to emphasize the expression changing an alpha value.: